How to sketch a learning algorithm: Introduction

 Second, we find it convenient to work over the complex numbers $\C$ rather than $\R$.
 Since our model for AI computations is simply arithmetic circuits, this does not cost us any generality.
 In any case, as explained in Section~\ref{subsection:arithmetic-circuits}, this choice is not practically important and does not hinder our implementation at \href{https://github.com/SamSpo1/microgpt-sketch}{microgpt-sketch}.

-Third, the definition of stability presented in Equation~(\ref{equation:stability}) is less general than the one we actually use in the body.
+Third, the definition of stability presented in Inequality~(\ref{equation:stability}) is less general than the one we actually use in the body.
 The real definition, presented in Section~\ref{subsection:stable-circuits}, is more conducive to proving quantitative bounds on the error of our schemes.

 Fourth, we are unable to show that an average of estimates from Equation~(\ref{equation:symmetric-subspace}) concentrates well.
 We would therefore obtain a poor bound on the failure probability if we used the scheme from this introduction.
-Instead, we use a median-of-means estimator in our prediction algorithms of both Sections~\ref{section:sketching} and~\ref{section:data-deletion}.
-We suspect that the median-of-means estimator is not necessary, and we hope that future work can prove this without sacrificing our parameters.
+Instead, we use a median-of-means estimator in our prediction algorithm (Algorithm~\ref{algorithm:prediction}).